salkhan-139/salman-khan-takehome-project-node/README.md

 - Solidify backend using Python/NextJS
 - Use Services : Checkout, Payment, Catalog
 - Use Webhook to manage payment flow
+- Use AI to help accelerate the project but as source of truth.

 ## Proposed features (production-ready MVP):
 - Login